henriktre/forum-backend/README.md

-# Octane-WebAPI
+# Insecurity form

-Octane WebAPI is the beating heart of octane cms.
-This contains all the backend logic for the content management system.
-The goal of this repository is to build an efficient and bug free backend service with 100% test coverage.
+Insecurity forum is a school assignment where the end goal is creating a working and secure forum.

 ## Getting Started